 This course is required for graduation.
 AP Microeconomics or AP Macroeconomics may be taken in place of this course.
 The basic economic questions regarding what to produce, how to produce, and for whom to produce in a world of limited resources are the focus of this course, including applications to the business community.
 Microeconomic concepts are addressed such as demand, supply, market clearing price, as well as skills for effective participation in the marketplace.
 Macroeconomic concepts such as the measurement of economic goals and the effects of monetary and fiscal policy are also addressed.
-In accordance with lowa Code, students also develop Financial Literacy via examination of several concepts related to personal finance.
+In accordance with Iowa Code, students also develop financial literacy that meets graduation requirements via examination of several concepts related to personal finance.